sonykus/vagrant-chef-mongodb/README.md

 The name of the replica set has been preconfigured to "shard01".
 You can change this in /etc/mongod.conf alongside with all the other config options, or even better, find it in 'bootstrap_chefdev.sh' where the cookbook is sourced from.
 Yes, these could all be exported into nice global variables, but that is a bit beyond the scope of this quick weekend project.
 Okay, maybe I'll do it.
 Next weekend.
 Maybe.

+WHAT ELSE COULD YOU DO?

+- Extend your Vagrant with plugins linking it to your favourite cloud service provider's PaaS API.
+Set up your keys and authentication tokens accordingly, then fire up the boxes in the cloud, instead of running them on your local machine.
+- Fire up a dozen or more machines, create some recipes for 'mongos' and 'mongo config servers' and build a sharded cluster!
+Hmm, I might even do that, but on another weekend.

+FINALLY:

 Thanks a lot if you have read this far!
 Now go hack through those scripts, and play with that thing a little.

 ENJOY! ;-)